Best Making Tax Digital Software 2026 (Tried and Tested)

 Who they suit: Sole traders who also invoice clients, manage complex accounts, or work with an accountant who uses these platforms.

-The trade-off: They cost more (£12 to £42 per month), have steeper learning curves, and include many features a typical sole trader will never touch.
+The trade-off: They cost more (£7 to £65 a month plus VAT, checked August 2026), have steeper learning curves, and include many features a typical sole trader will never touch.
 You are paying for a toolkit when you may only need a screwdriver.

 Purpose-built MTD tools